USA Basketball falls again, this time 91-83 to Australia

 BAYNES HURT

 Australia center Aron Baynes limped off 3:49 into the game after a collision with Beal.
 Baynes was defending as Beal drove at him, and Baynes grabbed at his right knee following the contact.
 He went to the locker room, then returned to the Boomers’ bench later in the first half but did not return.
+The Australians believe it’s no worse than a bruise.

 UP NEXT